01 of 12

 Solomon's Seal (Polygonatum)

-I prefer the variegated varieties simply because the extra flash of white adds gleam to a shady garden - and they do need shade.
-Solomon’s seal spreads by rhizomes,... but not fast enough.
+Solomon’s seal spreads by rhizomes, but not fast enough.
 Your friends will all want you to share this plant with them.

-Growing Conditions: Solomon’s seal likes the same growing conditions of so many early spring plants - rich, moist soil.
-They don’t need a lot of sun to thrive and, as I’ve already mentioned, even the moisture is fudgeable.
+- Growing Conditions: Solomon’s seal likes the same growing conditions of so many... early spring plants - rich, moist soil.
+They don’t need a lot of sunshine to thrive.

 11 of 12